4 Pump Court London chambers

 Former Solicitor General, Lord Garnier KC is a silk at 4 Pump Court, which is just one indicator of the set’s calibre.
 Tenants at the set practice in a diverse mix of high-end commercial areas including shipping, energy, banking, finance, insurance, professional negligence, IT, and construction (probably its biggest cash cow).
 International arbitration is a key area.
 Offering “probably the widest range of ‘technical’ commercial work at the bar,” according to one tenant, 4 Pump Court is a dream for aspiring barristers set on a commercial practice.
 “From banking to building power stations”, there is always something to keep members on their toes.

 Construction is certainly a key area for the set, with it having a particularly strong Middle East presence in this field.
 The set is also perfect for those interested in technology law, with 4 Pump Court being recognised domestically and internationally for its specialist technology work and receiving “some of the most interesting instructions in this area”.
 We are told that “you get to think about some of the most cutting edge tech [whilst] trying to apply established legal principles to them — a challenge but also really engaging”.
 The set even has its own technology-focused podcast, ‘TechLaw’, where tenants explore topical issues in technology law, with a particular focus on AI, blockchain technology, and emerging tech.
 Shipping is another key area, with members of the set hosting a number of events at London International Shipping Week, cementing their position as industry leaders.
-On the international level, this past year has seen members travel to the Middle East, Singapore, and India.
+On the international level, this past year has seen members travel to the Middle East, Singapore, and India, with one telling us they’ve been “dealing with an exciting fraud/corruption matter based in Tobago straight out of pupillage”.

 Continue reading

-Speaking of headline-grabbing cases, Alex Charlton KC and Daniel Khoo appeared in a highly publicised multi-billion dollar claim brought against a number of bitcoin software developers – the first case before the English court to consider the role and duties of cryptoasset software developers.
+Speaking of headline-grabbing cases, 4 Pump Court is full of them.
+Alex Charlton KC and Daniel Khoo appeared in a highly publicised multi-billion dollar claim brought against a number of bitcoin software developers – the first case before the English court to consider the role and duties of cryptoasset software developers.
 Exciting stuff!
-Meanwhile, Laurence Page appeared in the Supreme Court in an appeal raising an important point of public international law known as the revenue rule, Ruth Bala successfully represented Volkswagen in a case concerning a newly purchased motor vehicle which had caught fire, and Elliot Cook acted for the FCA in a claim relating to an unauthorised collective investment scheme.
+Meanwhile, Quentin Tannock saw success in the High Court, ensuring a £1 million counterclaim was dismissed on behalf of supermarket chain CostCutter.

 The good news for pupils and juniors at the set is that they can learn from those more senior than them.
-We are told there is an open-door policy at the set and there is “a wonderfully collegiate atmosphere”.
+We are told there is an open-door policy at the set and there is “a wonderfully collegiate atmosphere” with many claiming 4 Pump Court has “the nicest people at the bar”.
 Tenants internally refer to themselves as “the happy ship” — fitting given their shipping expertise!
-In terms of developing your practice, apparently there is a “raft of policies and initiatives to assist people to develop their practice in the way they want” — we spot yet another shipping reference!
+In terms of developing your practice, apparently there is a “raft of policies and initiatives to assist people to develop their practice in the way they want” — we’re not just telling these for fun!
 One tenant confides that “the supportiveness extends not just to mulling over a legal problem but also chatting about life more broadly”.
 We imagine that is why one junior tells us that they “wouldn’t want to practice anywhere else”.

 Despite the support of colleagues, being at such a prestigious set does mean that work can take its toll.
 As one tenant explains, “the highest end commercial work is extremely time-intensive”.
-Generally, views of tenants on how they find their work/life balance are fairly mixed, but one tenant explains that it “is really up to the individual barrister and Chambers supports work/life balance choices”.
-The clerks are said to be “generally supportive and understanding where they have the power to influence workload”.
-We are also told that there is a Wellbeing Committee which organises talks on managing the work/life balance, stress, and other topics.
+Generally, views of tenants on how they find their work/life balance are fairly mixed, but one tenant explains that it “is really up to the individual barrister and chambers supports work/life balance choices”.
+Another adds, “everyone can choose how much they work.
+The minimum expectations are not unduly onerous.”
+The clerks are said to be “generally supportive and understanding where they have the power to influence workload” and we’re also told of a Wellbeing Committee which organises talks on managing the work/life balance, stress, and other topics.

 When members at 4 Pump Court need some downtime, they can participate in the “regular” coffees, lunches, or drinks that members take together.
-We are also told that on Fridays members will often participate in a missing song lyric quiz before heading down to Daly’s, a wine bar opposite the Royal Courts of Justice — during lockdown, they even held a weekly Digital Daly’s event over Zoom!
+We are also told that on Fridays members will often participate in a missing song lyric quiz before heading down to Daly’s, a wine bar opposite the Royal Courts of Justice.
 Apparently, this is especially popular with the younger members.
 From a Christmas Jumper Day to a private screening of James Bond to participating in the London Legal Walk, there has been lots for members to get involved with over the past year.
-There are also more formal events such as Chambers’ lunches and an annual Christmas party.
+There are also more formal events such as chambers’ lunches and an annual Christmas party.

 What The Junior Barristers Say